boyinsea/ErosWeb/README.md

 Product and company names mentioned herein may be trademarks of their respective owners.

 ErosWeb is free open source software provided under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
 Connectivity is via [PeerJS](https://peerjs.com).
-The software relies extensively on [Metafetish](https://stpihkal.docs.buttplug.io/hardware/erostek-et312b.html) for documentation of the ET-312 control protocol and the [buttshock project](https://github.com/buttshock) (most recent repo [here](https://github.com/nannook206/buttshock-py)) for practical code examples involving the ET-312.
+The software relies extensively on [Metafetish](https://stpihkal.docs.buttplug.io/hardware/erostek-et312b.html) for documentation of the ET-312 control protocol and the [buttshock project](https://github.com/buttshock) (most recent repo [here](https://github.com/nannook206/buttshock-py)) for some practical code examples involving the ET-312.
 Future work could include contributing the ET-312 and WebSerial support to something like [buttplug](https://https://buttplug.io/) and enabling generic control, but for now the focus has been on getting a remote ET-312 scene (with box control, estim audio, and video chat) working in a browser.
-Future efforts will definitely include code cleanup and re-architecture now that the intricacies and interactions between WebRTC, WebSerial, PeerJS, audio playback, and the ET-312 protocol itself are better understood (yes, the code right now is a mess and I am not proud of it).

 I credit [smealum](https://www.youtube.com/watch?v=CsQ2VWEfduM) and [JustTryingToPlease](https://www.recon.com/JustTryingToPlease) for inspiring me to dabble in teledildonics.
 The ErosWeb feature set is modeled after eStim scenes I've enjoyed with experienced players like [nnflyboy]( https://www.recon.com/nnflyboy) and [ncx180](https://www.recon.com/ncx180).